Play076/Hotel-Manage-System/README.md

 ```

-and ready, you download the system, for compile you will need of a IDE.
+and ready, you can download the system, for compile you will need of an IDE.
-for save the data, will for Controllers folder and edit all name in **YOUR_DIRECTORY_FILE**
+for save the data, will for Controller folder and edit all name in **YOUR_DIRECTORY_FILE**
 for your directory.

 Thank you so much for read.